In the past it was always difficult for small, independent hotels to compete with larger hotel brands.

 What do you think?
 Your ideas and feedback are welcome down in the comments.

 PS.
 Our whole focus is teaching you and/or your partners – including hotels and other lodging – how to use digital destination marketing to bring more visitors to your town.
 Let us know if you need workshop or conference speakers, or would like some personalized coaching and consulting.
-If you want to bounce some ideas around about working with us, either hit Reply to this or ping us through our Contact page.
+If you want to bounce some ideas around about working with us, ping us through our Contact page.

 Not already getting these blog posts via email?
 Click here for the Tourism Currents newsletter signup page.